zyd14/pycharm_demo/README.md

 - **⌥⇧E** will allow you to execute any highlighted code in an IPython console which will automatically appear.
 The console will contain the state of any state from previous code executions in that console, but can be easily reset using the 'return' button along the Python Console toolbar

+##Object inspection, completion
+When working with objects that may have lots of methods on them, it can be easy to forget what methods are available.
+By simply typing a variable which has been prior been assigned a type (through just assigning it a value, Py3 method signature type hints, or in-line type hints) and typing the '.' operator, a list of all properties and methods of that variable will appear in a dropdown.
+Furthermore, onces you've selected a method and are beginning to feed it parameters, you can type **⌘p** from within the method parentheses to list all the parameters the function takes.
+If you'd like to know more about how the function itself works, you can jump to its definition by highlighting it and typing **⌘b**

 ##Testing